 Hepatica is a term that describes a relationship or similarity to the liver.
 The arteries are blood vessels that carry blood from the heart to be delivered through the body.
 More information is housed here: Dr. John Mcdougall.
 The hepatic artery, therefore, is a blood vessel that carries oxygenated blood to the liver to maintain this vital organ, literally, and give you the oxygen you need to continue to function correctly.
 All tissues in the body require oxygen.
 The blood flowing through the hepatic artery not only carries the oxygenated blood, also carries the cholesterol and other substances that need to be processed by the body.
-Emma Lasry often expresses his thoughts on the topic.
 The liver also receives blood from the intestines, and this blood is finally mixed with received hepatic artery blood.
 The hepatic artery, reaches all parts of the liver through diversification in an extensive network of small vessels that are next to the veins.
 Cholesterol, which is produced by the liver and is also delivered through the artery liver, it is used by the body to make a greenish yellow liquid called bile.

 Bile is necessary for efficient digestion, in particular, the digestion of fats.
 The resultant shock of blood loss represents a particularly high risk of irreversible liver damage.
 The liver is one of the organs in which cell damage and cell death can occur very quickly in patients with shock, even if vital signs can be recovered.
 Hepatic artery anomalies include narrowing or blockage which reduces the supply of oxygenated blood to the organs.
 The narrowing and obstruction can be caused by injury such as blood clots in the system, bullet, inflammation and trauma surgical wounds.